mnjnsng/mnjnsng.github.io/_posts/2023-03-29-Spectral_theory.md

 - Spectral Theory
 ---

 In this post, the definition of a spectrum of a function and its spectral radius is provided.
-Then, some useful properties are stated, and some examples problems are solved using the properties.
+Then, some useful properties are stated.

 > **(Definition)** Let $$\mathcal{V}$$ be a Banach Space, and $$M\in \mathcal{L}(\mathcal{V}).$$ The spectrum of $M$ is defined by
 $$spec(M) := \{\lambda\in \mathbb{C} : (\lambda I-M) \text{ is not invertible in } \mathcal{L}(\mathcal{V})\},$$